Can You Explain these Strange Snaps?

-CRAIG’S REPLY: The old analogue TVs used to give misleading pictures as the phosphorous on the screen would react to the flash of a camera and result in a eerie green glow.
+The old analog TVs used to give misleading pictures as the phosphorous on the screen would react to the flash of a camera and result in an eerie green glow.
 But this looks like a digital TV.
-To me the spindles look like they DO have a twist in them and the faces look like shapes in the cloth.
+To me, the spindles look like they DO have a twist in them and the faces look like shapes in the cloth.
 Sorry but I think you are seeing things in the image that simply are not there.
 These are not haunted house photographs.

 Weird Street in Turkey